Dependencies Extension

 or bundledPlugins(ids)

-to add a dependency on bundled plugin.
+to add a dependency on the bundled plugin within the currently targeted IntelliJ Platform.
 The list of bundled plugin IDs is available via printBundledPlugins

 task.